codefruitio/getsable/_pages/privacypolicy.md

 <br>

 ## 7.0 Contact Us
-If you have any questions, concerns, or suggestions regarding this Privacy Policy, please contact us at [support@appalanche.games](mailto:support@appalanche.games)
+If you have any questions, concerns, or suggestions regarding this Privacy Policy, please contact us at [tyler@codefruit.io](mailto:tyler@codefruit.io)